 With the score tied 3-3 on goals by Buck Sing, Quene Yip and Horne Yip, Jack Soon scored the winning goal in the final minute as delirious fans swept onto the field to celebrate.
 The victory party poured down Pender Street, bands playing and firecrackers exploding, players riding in an open car holding the three-foot high trophy aloft.
 The following day was declared a holiday in Chinatown as free tea and dim sum were served for all.

 Although many of the same racial issues persisted until after the war, members of the 1933 and successive Chinese Students squads went on to remarkable success.
-Midfielder Dock Yip became the first Chinese-Canadian lawyer called to the Canadian bar, while team vice president and treasurer William Lore became the first Chinese-Canadian naval officer, accepting the surrender of Hong Kong at the end of World War II.
+Midfielder Dock Yip became the first Chinese-Canadian lawyer called to the Canadian bar, while team vice president and treasurer William Lore became the first Chinese Canadian civil servant when he joined the Department of Transport in 1939, and in 1943, he became the first Chinese Canadian to serve in the Royal Canadian Navy.
 Ghim Yip and Tong Louie, who both played for the Students later in the 1930s, became the first Canadian-trained Chinese doctor and the CEO of London Drugs respectively.

 Team Members: